 Distributors at 1A Auto

-What is a Distributor and where is it Located?
+What is a distributor and where is it located?

-Before auto manufacturers moved to using individual coils per cylinder, the distributor was an important part of the ignition system.
+Before automotive manufacturers used individual coils per cylinder, the distributor was an important part of the ignition system.
 The distributor would tell the ignition coil at what moment when to fire and transfer the energy from the coil to a specific engine cylinder in order for engine ignition to occur.
 Older classic vehicles used breaker points and a condenser for this process (mechanical ignition system), whereas later models used electronic systems that relied on an ignition module and the engine’s computer for more precise timing (electronic ignition system).
 In modern automobiles, the distributor is no longer necessary as they are equipped with a distributorless ignition system, also referred to as a direct ignition system (DIS).
 In vehicles that do use a distributor assembly, it is located on top of the engine, either in front or in back of it depending upon the car or truck.

 Want to learn more about distributors and ignition systems?
 Then check out our in-depth article on distributor ignition systems.

-When is a Distributor Replacement Needed?
+When is a distributor replacement needed?

 There are many components in an automotive distributor assembly, such as a coil, cap, rotor, pickup, ignition module, bearings, etc., and any of these parts are subject to wear and tear.
 Because of this, there are a variety of reasons why a distributor may need to be replaced.
 For models that have built in ignition modules, it can be more cost and time effective to replace the entire distributor assembly than to diagnose and replace just the electronic components.
 Worn bearings in the distributor shaft can cause erratic timing issues or ignition misfires.
 Bad internal seals can allow oil or moisture to get inside the housing and cause damage to vital components.
 These are but a few reasons for car distributor failure.